 - heavy cream

-- black food coloring, for decorating
+- a little black food coloring for decorating

 Piping Templates

-A printable piping template tucked under the parchment paper is the secret to macaron shells that match up perfectly.
+A printable piping template tucked under the parchment paper is the secret to macaron shells that match perfectly.
 Use the ghost template below or for an easier time pipe classic circles.

 The Methods